openpoke/decidim-module-decidim_awesome/README.md

 - If maximum votes have already reached `if proposal.maximum_votes_reached?`
 - If the proposal can accumulate supports beyond maximum `if proposal.can_accumulate_supports_beyond_threshold`
 - If the current component allows the user to participate `if current_component.participatory_space.can_participate?(current_user)`
+- Note that the [original view](https://github.com/decidim/decidim/blob/release/0.27-stable/decidim-proposals/app/views/decidim/proposals/proposals/_vote_button.html.erb) is overridden only inside the tag  `<div id="proposal-<%= proposal.id %>-vote-button" class="button--vote-button">`.
+You only need to substitute the part inside.

 To cast a vote a `POST` action is needed with the parameters `proposal_id`, `from_proposals_list` and `weight`.
 The route where to send the vote can be constructed such as: